Passerine: Eggs and nests

 The chicks of passerines are altricial: blind, featherless, and helpless when hatched from their eggs.
-Hence, the chicks require extensive parental care.
+Hence, chicks require extensive parental care.
 Most passerines lay colored eggs, in contrast with nonpasserines, most of whose eggs are white except in some ground-nesting groups such as Charadriiformes and nightjars, where camouflage is necessary, and in some parasitic cuckoos, which match the passerine host's egg.
 The vinous-throated parrotbill has two egg colors, white and blue, to deter the brood parasitic common cuckoo.

-Clutches vary considerably in size: some larger passerines of Australia such as lyrebirds and scrub-robins lay only a single egg, most smaller passerines in warmer climates lay between two and five, while in the higher latitudes of the Northern Hemisphere, hole-nesting species like tits can lay up to a dozen and other species around five or six.
+Clutches vary greatly in size: some larger passerines of Australia such as lyrebirds and scrub-robins lay only a single egg, most smaller passerines in warmer climates lay between two and five, while in the higher latitudes of the Northern Hemisphere, hole-nesting species like tits can lay up to a dozen and other species around five or six.

 The family Viduidae do not build their own nests, instead, they lay eggs in other birds' nests.

 The Passeriformes contain several groups of brood parasites such as the viduas, cuckoo-finches, and the cowbirds.

 Bird nest construction is complex and cognitively demanding, and has a very high degree of diversification amongst Passeriformes.
 A study of brain size and nest construction across a large number of different passerine species indicated that building nests with different attachment modes requires different levels of cognitive abilities.